Develop Strategy

 Contract Notices must be published on Public Contracts Scotland (PCS)

 PCS is the national advertising portal.
-It provides free access for suppliers to contract opportunities and guides Procurement Officers through the process of creating a Contract Notice.
+It provides free access for suppliers to contract opportunities and guides buyers through the process of creating a Contract Notice.

 Contract Notices published via PCS will contain all of the mandatory information required.